Applications will open in late-September for the following Summer term.

 ||SPECIAL TOPICS: APPLYING SCWK INTERNATIONALLY (6 credits)

 All projects will be open to students of all majors.
-Take a look at the project overviews below to learn more about which project you want to apply for!
+Take a look below to learn more about which project you want to apply for!

 The projects of the business team are varied and can change significantly from year to year.
 The items listed below are samples of past projects and are indicative of the kinds of things students might do.
 In fact, project ideas often come from previous students.
 While in Belize, we ask our students to identify needs, be creative and take leadership roles.